Skip to main content

 • It happens once a month and takes 5 minutes

-• You haven’t defined the process yet (automate after it works manually)
+• You haven’t defined the process yet — fix it on paper first

 According to Salesforce’s 2024 Small Business Trends Report, 43% of small business owners rank automation as their top operational priority.
-And 29% say they’re automating as much as possible specifically to avoid burnout (Zapier’s 2024 State of Business Automation Report).
-Tools like Make and Zapier make it possible for small teams to build these automations without writing code.
+And 29% say they’re automating as much as possible specifically to prevent burnout, per Zapier’s 2024 State of Business Automation Report.
+Tools like Make and Zapier make it possible for small teams to build these workflows without writing code.

 Taxvisory’s founder automated document chasing, appointment scheduling, and status updates.
 She manages 300 clients solo.
-But she didn’t automate client consultations or tax strategy.
-The system handles the operational work.
-She handles the expertise.
+But she didn’t automate client consultations or tax strategy — the system handles operational work, she handles the expertise.

 Write down every step, every tool, every decision point, and every exception.
-This isn’t optional.
-According to Process Street’s 2024 Process Management Survey, companies that document processes before automating achieve ROI 2.3x faster than those that skip this step.
+Skipping this step is the most common reason BPA projects fail.
+According to Process Street’s 2024 Process Management Survey, teams that document before automating hit ROI 2.3x faster than teams that skip mapping.

-A process map captures: what triggers each step, which tool is used, what data is needed, what decisions are made, and what happens when things go wrong.
-For a detailed walkthrough, see our guide on how to map your business processes for automation.
+A good process map captures: what triggers each step, which tool handles it, what data is needed, which decisions get made, and what happens when things break.
+For a detailed walkthrough, see how to map your business processes for automation.

-Score each process on three dimensions: frequency (how often it happens), time (how long each instance takes), and failure cost (what happens when it’s late or wrong).
+Score each process on three dimensions: frequency (how often it runs), time (how long each instance takes), and failure cost (what breaks when it’s late or wrong).

 Frequency x Time x Failure Cost = Priority Score